Archessxd/instaloader-profile-photo-downloader/README.md

-this project is made for make downloading profile photos easy on instagram
+this project is made for make downloading profile photos easy from instagram

 dependencies :
   1 - Instaloader (pip install instaloader)